 - Legend—Displays the associated symbols for each layer.

 - Jobs—Shows the status of the jobs created by the analysis tools.

 This topic describes layer-related functionality available to you in the Layers pane.

 The Layers pane has five categories: Active Scenario, Study Areas, Data Layers, 3D Layers, and Basemap.

-The Active Scenario group contains the design layers.
+The Active Scenario category contains the design layers.
 Design layers are the layers in which you can sketch, paint, and split features.
 Each GeoPlanner project has one or more design layers that are defined in a template.
 You can add new layers to an existing set of design layers in a project using the Add to Design Layers tool.

 The Layers group contains layers that are used for visualization and analysis.
 Some layers can also be used in the dashboard.
 You add layers using the Add Data tool on the Explore toolbar.